-Both games exposed weaknesses “that could cost us big” against Virginia Wesleyan, Friedt believes.
+However, both games exposed weaknesses “that could cost us big” against Virginia Wesleyan, Friedt believes.

 The Pirates gave up 22 offensive boards and turned the ball over 21 times against McMurry, and struggled from long range against Trinity.

-The Marlins, playing in their eighth straight DIII tournament, earned a first-round bye that some thought should have been awarded to Whitworth.
+The Marlins, playing in their eighth straight DIII Tournament, earned a first-round bye that some thought should have been awarded to Whitworth.
 Now they will meet in the middle of the country.

 The Marlins have four players scoring double figures, led by sophomore guard D.J.
 Woodmore (16.2 ppg) and forward Chris Astorga (14.9 ppg).